SamNgigi/ndani_ai/README.md

 # Wera Ai Resume Optimizer (W.I.P)

-This is an MVP for an intelligent resume optimization tool powered by advanced open source language models that helps job seekers tailor their resumes to specific job descriptions and generate appropriate cover letters.
+This is an MVP for an intelligent resume optimization AI agent powered by advanced open source language models that helps job seekers tailor their resumes to specific job descriptions and generate appropriate cover letters.

 Optimization and additional features coming soon